-The options are priced in BTC, but you can also see the relevant price in USD, using the latest futures prices to determine the price in USD (or Index if no future with same or earlier expiration is present).
+The options are priced in BTC or ETH, but you can also see the relevant price in USD, using the latest futures prices to determine the price in USD (or Index if no future with same or earlier expiration is present).
 Also the platform shows you the Implied Volatility of the options price.

 A BTC call option is the right to buy 1 bitcoin at a certain price (the strike price), and a put option is the right to sell 1 bitcoin at a certain price (the strike price).

 An ETH call option is the right to buy 1 ethereum at a certain price (the strike price), and a put option is the right to sell 1 ethereum at a certain price (the strike price).